fluent-qa/.github/profile/README.md

 - Better understanding of both reality and tech to work out

 Practical also means Not only as QA but also doing anything to help solving issues you faced.
-Here is advantage of QA to do so:
+Why QA can do so:
 1. Have overall view of the system,process, etc.
-2. More details experienced,more different teams to work with
+2. More details oriented,more different teams to work with

+Why QA can't do so:

-The disadvantage is that you might have not good enough coding skill.
+-  you might have not good enough coding skill.

 So let's improve ourself.

 <!--